 Transportation costs are assumed to be zero (No natural barriers).

 In reality, transportation costs are a significant portion of the marketing costs of most traded goods, especially in agricultural products.
-Transportation costs declined significantly due to the development of navigational technology.
+Transportation costs declined significantly due to the development of navigational technology and canals.

 Remark: This is unrealistic.
 However, it is not a bad assumption, because transportation costs inhibit and reduce trade volume; it does not reverse the trade pattern between the countries.
 The purpose is not to ignore reality but to isolate the pure effects of trade.

-Remark: An implication of (1) and (2) is that commodity trade equalizes commodity prices between countries.
+Remark: (1) and (2) implies that commodity trade equalizes commodity prices between countries .
 That is, Americans and Britons pay the same prices for the same commodities.

 |3.
 Perfect Competition (PC) + Full Employment (FE)||